godwinjk/JSONParser/README.md

 ## Uninstalling

-Inside your IDE, select Preferences -> Plugins, then find the `Api Debugger` plugin.
+Inside your IDE, select Preferences -> Plugins, then find the `JSON Parser` plugin.
 Click Uninstall.